Degree Fields

 Career Path Forecast

-Employment of biological technicians should increase faster than the average, as the growing number of agricultural and medicinal products developed with the use of biotechnology techniques boosts demand for these workers.
-Also, an aging population and stronger competition among pharmaceutical companies are expected to contribute to the need for innovative and improved drugs, further spurring demand.
+Employment of biological technicians should increase by 18 percent, faster than average, as the growing number of agricultural and medicinal products developed from the results of biotechnology research boosts demand for these workers.
+Also, an aging population and continued competition among pharmaceutical companies are expected to contribute to the need for innovative and improved drugs, further spurring demand.
 Most growth in employment will be in professional, scientific, and technical services and in educational services.

-Job growth for chemical technicians is projected to grow more slowly than the average.
-The chemical manufacturing industry, except pharmaceutical and medicine manufacturing, is anticipated to experience a decline in overall employment as companies downsize and turn to outside contractors to provide specialized services.
-Some of these contractors will be in other countries with lower average wages, further limiting employment growth.
-An increasing focus on quality assurance will require a greater number of process technicians, however, stimulating demand for these workers.
+Job growth for chemical technicians is projected to decline by 1 percent, signifying little or no change.
+The chemical manufacturing industry, except pharmaceutical and medicine manufacturing, is anticipated to experience a decline in overall employment as companies downsize and turn to outside contractors and overseas production.
+However, there will still be a need for chemical technicians, particularly in pharmaceutical research.

-Employment of agricultural and food science technicians is projected to grow about as fast as the average.
+Employment of agricultural and food science technicians is projected to grow by 9 percent, about as fast as average.
 Research in biotechnology and other areas of agricultural science will increase as it becomes more important to balance greater agricultural output with protection and preservation of soil, water, and the ecosystem.
-In particular, research will be needed to combat insects and diseases as they adapt to pesticides and as soil fertility and water quality continue to need improvement.
+In addition, there will be increased research into the use of agricultural products as energy sources, also known as biofuels.

-Jobs for forensic science technicians are expected to increase much faster than the average.
-Employment growth in State and local government should be driven by the increasing application of forensic science to examine, solve, and prevent crime.
-Crime scene technicians who work for State and county crime labs should experience favorable employment prospects resulting from strong job growth.
+Jobs for forensic science technicians are expected to increase by 20 percent, which is much faster than average.
+Employment growth in State and local government should be driven by the increasing application of forensic science techniques, such as DNA analysis, to examine, solve, and prevent crime.

 Note: Some resources in this section provided by the US Department of Labor, Bureau of Labor Statistics.